DeepikaDave/Practical-Machine-Learning-Assignment/PracticalMachineLearning_Assignment.md

 #in this trainingdata dataset there are some columns whose all values are  "NA"
-# removing columns completely filled with na
+#removing columns completely filled with na
 d=colSums(is.na(modeldata))
 sum(print(d==0))
 sum(print(d!=0))

-# y=0 variables csn be considered and rest others to be discarded
+#d=0 variables can be considered and rest others to be discarded

-colSums(is.na(modeldata))
-d
-#newtrainingdata=trainingdata[,y==0]#select only those whose sum of colum values having NA is zero
+#select only those whose sum of colum values having NA is zero

 newmodeldata=modeldata[,d==0]
 dim(newmodeldata)
 View(newmodeldata)
 newmodeldata$classe=as.factor(newmodeldata$classe)

 #after removing columns which are compltely filled with na values we are left with 60 variables